Minds On

 Impact on Indigenous communities

-With the English population growing, many new colonizers were not happy living under French laws of Quebec.
+With the English population growing, many new colonists were not happy living under French laws of Quebec.
 They wanted to hold their own lands, have their own privileges, and establish a new colony.
 To reach a compromise, the British Parliament passed the Constitution Act in 1791 (also known as The Canada Act), which divided the colony of Quebec along the Ottawa River into Upper Canada (Ontario) and Lower Canada (Quebec).

 The Canada Act is famous for giving women the right to own land, and because women were not excluded from the act, any woman who owned land also had the right to vote.
 By granting Upper Canada a constitution and a separate administration, as well as by favouring British settlement there, Britain took the first steps on the path that eventually led to Confederation.